How to Fix Sleep Mode Battery Drain on Windows 11 — Complete Step-by-Step Guide

 2. Expand Network adapters.

-3. Right-click your Wi-Fi adapter > Properties > Power Management.
+3. Right-click your Wi-Fi adapter and select Properties.

-4. Uncheck “Allow this device to wake the computer.”
+5. Uncheck “Allow this device to wake the computer”.

-Solution 5: Update Device Drivers and BIOS Firmware
+Solution 5: Update Device Drivers and BIOS/UEFI Firmware

-• Check your device manufacturer’s website for BIOS updates.
+• Visit your PC or motherboard manufacturer’s website and check for the latest BIOS/UEFI updates.

-• Use Device Manager > Update driver to manually check individual drivers.
+• Use Device Manager > Update driver for critical components (chipset, Wi-Fi, graphics, storage controller).

-Solution 6: Adjust Modern Standby Behavior via Group Policy or Registry (Advanced Users)
+Solution 6: Adjust Modern Standby Behavior via Group Policy or Registry (Advanced)

-On some Windows 11 Pro devices, you may control Modern Standby behavior.
+On some editions of Windows 11 Pro and on certain devices, you have limited control over Modern Standby and network connectivity during sleep.

 Method 1 — Group Policy Editor